Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - `tag`
 The value of this field will be removed from the state automatically.
 Please, use [tag_association](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/tag_association) instead.

+#### *(breaking change)* Required warehouse
+For this resource, the provider now uses [policy references](https://docs.snowflake.com/en/sql-reference/functions/policy_references) which requires a warehouse in the connection.
+Please, make sure you have either set a DEFAULT_WAREHOUSE for the user, or specified a warehouse in the provider configuration.

 ### Identifier changes

 #### *(breaking change)* resource identifiers for schema and streamlit